westb2/icom-modeling/README.md

 This project contains a framework for running parflow against the icom domain

 # Prepping a run
-To prep a run (create all the parflow inputs in the right place) execute
+To prep a run (create all the parflow inputs in the right place) activate your conda environment and execute

 ```prep_run.sh -n YOUR_RUN_NAME```